 There are several stages involved in the editing process, although not every author will need to use all of them.
 I am sometimes approached by an author for proofreading, when what they really want – or need – is line editing.
 For a summary of the different stages please click here, but in brief the services I offer are:

-- Manuscript assessment – another useful tool for a work in progress, but a more economic option than a developmental edit.
+- Manuscript assessment – a useful tool for a work in progress, more economical than a full edit.
 I will read the entire manuscript (perhaps making the odd on-screen comment but otherwise not editing the text, except perhaps for small sections as examples).
 I will then prepare an editorial letter of two to perhaps fifteen pages, dealing with the strengths and weaknesses of the MS (plot, characterisation, point of view, etc.) with suggestions.
-Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (developmental editing; line or copy-editing; proofreading).
+Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (editing as detailed above; proofreading).

 - If you require copywriting, please contact me.
 I can recommend several experienced copywriters, depending on your needs.

 My charges vary according to the complexity of the project, and it would be virtually impossible to give even a ball-park figure here.
-However, my charges are in line with SfEP guidelines which are given as an hourly rate.
-I can also quote per one thousand words (except for MS assessments), which is easier to quantify, and this will vary from £12 to £22 per thousand words depending on the level of editing and number of passes required – and it’s worth noting for short projects that I have a minimum fee of £50.
+However, my charges are in line with CIEP guidelines which are given as an hourly rate.
+I usually quote per one thousand words (except for MS assessments), which is easier to quantify, and this will vary from £15 to £30 per thousand words depending on the level of editing and number of passes required – and it’s worth noting for short projects that I have a minimum fee of £50.
 I always ask for a 10% (or £150, whichever is greater) booking fee (which will be deducted from the balance due at the end of the project), and 50% of my fee is payable in advance.
 The fee, assuming the project is delivered to me as a Word file, covers:

-- The work agreed, as one or two stages of editing (or more, as arranged), or as an editorial letter.
+- The work agreed, as one or two passes of editing (or more, as arranged), or as an editorial letter.

 - Your work returned to you in two Word files, one with all Track Changes and comments showing, and one with all changes accepted but comments still showing.